The Remnant Church Preparing for the Kingdom

 The Unthinkable…And the End

-Now, admittedly, much of the last four paragraphs can be labeled “speculation.”
-But consider: This view (without symbolizing anything away) ties the ends together, and it fits Scripture.
-On the other hand, for someone to say that there is no millennium—that view does not fit Scripture, it leaves things in divided confusion, and it employs extensive speculation.
+Now, admittedly, much of the last five paragraphs above can be labeled “speculation.”
+But consider: this view (without symbolizing anything away) ties the ends together, and it fits Scripture.
+On the other hand, for someone to deny that there even will be a millennium—that view that does not fit Scripture, it leaves things in divided confusion, and that view employs extensive speculation.

 The Kingdom Resumed—and Even Better

-Another thing…the whole Kingdom drama will constitute a monumental demonstration of how our God can step into the most horrendous, tragic situation that sin and Satan can conjure up against God and His plans, and the Almighty can clean it up and then create the ultimately good situation that eclipses anything He has ever done before, the bright, perfect, eternal New Heavens, New Earth and New Jerusalem.
+Another point…think about Jesus’ conquering intervention into the Tribulation to set up His Kingdom, and then the catastrophic rebellion at the end of the Millennium and all that will transpire at that time.
+How The Almighty moves at those times constitutes a monumental demonstration of how He can step into the most horrendous, tragic situation that sin and Satan can conjure up against God and His plans, and the Almighty can untangle every problem and create the ultimately good situation eclipsing anything done before.
+The results?
+The bright, perfect, eternal New Heavens, New Earth and New Jerusalem.
 All glory and praise to Him forever!

 Seeking the Right Attitude

-It’s as if studying Revelation 20 gives us insider information that needs to be treated with proper discretion.
-It calls for us to seek the mind of Christ and the Spirit’s wisdom as to when, how, and to whom we share the information about the catastrophic interruption that occurs around the 1,000-year point.
+It’s as if studying Revelation 20 gives us insider information that might need to be treated with some discretion.
+It calls for us to seek the mind of Christ and the Spirit’s wisdom about appropriately sharing the information about the catastrophic interruption that occurs on or about the 1,000-year point.
 We know it to be true.
-We cannot deny it.
-But it might be best in our preparing for the eternal Kingdom to proceed as if we did not know it.
-Apparently that is the way God will be treating this and we need to be in alignment with Him.
-It’s as if God is allowing us to have a tiny taste of how it is with Him, balancing His eternal over-arching knowledge which is always coexisting with His actions and attitudes that are continually responding to developments and events as they occur in time.
-In any case, it seems better that our main emphasis always be that Jesus’ Kingdom is eternal, and indeed it is.
+Denying it is not the right response.
+But it might be best in our preparing for the Kingdom to proceed as if we did not know it.
+That appears to be how God will be treating this and we always need to be in alignment with Him.
+It’s as if God is allowing us to have a taste of the way it is with Him: His cosmic omniscience is always coexisting with—and is balanced with—His actions and attitudes that are responding to developments and events as they occur in time (see Jeremiah 18:7–10; 19:5; 26:3,13,19).
+Think about it…it might be wise to lean toward emphasizing that Jesus’ Kingdom is eternal, and indeed it is.

 Approaching the Kingdom Age

-So…we’ve been surveying the long range overview.
-But our pressing concern right now is gazing forward to Jesus’ glorious return to set up His Kingdom.
-We need to get ready and stay ready!
-You might wonder, “Why the urgency?”
-There are numerous indicators that we are already in the beginning of the approach pattern which will land us in the Kingdom Age—and what will turn out to be “the millennium.”
+So…we’ve been surveying the long-range overview.
+But our pressing concern right now is gazing forward to Jesus’ return to set up His Kingdom.
+We should be striving to get ready and stay ready.
+You might wonder, "Why the urgency?"
+Well, there are indicators that we are already beginning the approach pattern which will land us in the Kingdom Age—and what will turn out to be “the millennium.”

-Besides Revelation 20 there are other indicators pointing to a break at the thousand-year point of the Kingdom Age.
-There have been many who have written about this, but prominent among them is Judaic scholar, Rabbi Eliyahu of Vilna (1720 – 1797).
-He was also known as the Vilna Gaon, and he prophesied that there would be 7,000 years of history for this present earth and mortal humanity.
-The rabbi described history as completing a week: six “days,” (6,000 years) of work and then the Sabbath, a “day,” a millennium, of Rest under the reign of Messiah—total: 7,000 years.
-(Apparently he used the Jewish teaching [quoted by Peter in 2 Peter 3:8], “With the Lord a day is like a thousand years, and a thousand years are like a day.”)
-Granted, we don’t actually find a 7,000 year prophecy in Scripture, but it makes good biblical sense, it has the ring of revealed truth and current history as it is now unfolding does seem to affirm it.
+Many have written in such a way that a break is indicated at the thousand-year point of the Kingdom Age (it agrees with Revelation 20).
+Prominent among them is Rabbi Eliyahu (1720 – 1797), also known as the Vilna Gaon (genius of Vilna, Lithuania).
+He prophesied that there would be 7,000 years of history for this present earth.
+He made history sound like it reflected Creation Week: six “days,” (6,000 years) of work and then the Sabbath, a “day”, a millennium, of Rest under the reign of Messiah—total: 7,000 years.
+(This drew from the Jewish teaching [quoted by Peter in 2 Peter 3:8], "With the Lord a day is like a thousand years, and a thousand years are like a day.")
+Granted, we don’t actually find a 7,000-year prophecy in Scripture, but it makes good biblical sense, it has the ring of revealed truth and current history as is now unfolding does seem to affirm it.

 Closer Than We Might Think

-Consider: This year, the year I’m writing this, AD 2018, is Jewish year 5778.
-Jewish rabbis derived their calendar from Scripture genealogy starting with Adam and following the messianic line.
-Assuming they used the Jewish-favored Masoretic text, we have a problem: In Genesis 11:12–13, Shem’s grandson, Cainan, is missing from the family line—for whatever reason… Restoring Cainan to the genealogy adds 130 years to the total, so this is really year 5908, just 92 years away from the pivotal “Year 6,000.”
-If we spread that 6,000-year timeline around a clock face, each minute representing 100 years, look where we are…92 years is less than a minute from midnight.
-Apparently we are just 90 to 100 years away, give or take a few—that’s close!
+Consider: The year of this revision is AD 2024.
+October 3-4 is Rosh Hashanah, the beginning of Jewish year 5785.
+Jewish rabbis derived their calendar from Scripture genealogy starting with Adam and tracing the messianic line.
+Assuming they used the Jewish-favored Masoretic text, we encounter a problem: In Genesis 11:12–13, Shem’s grandson, Cainan, is missing from the family line—we don't know why.
+Restoring Cainan to the genealogy adds 130 years to the total, so this is really year 5915, just 85 years away from the pivotal “Year 6,000.”
+If we spread that 6,000-year timeline around a clock face, each minute representing 100 years, look where we are…85 years is less than a minute from midnight.
+Apparently, we are just 80 to 100 years away, give or take a few—that’s close!
+By the timeline of eternity, 2,000 years can be referred to as “soon” (see Rev 22:20).
+And a mere 100 years rates as “soon and very soon.”
+(On a purely math basis, it comes out to AD 2109/2110.)
+(Add 3890 to the current calendar year to see where we are on the prophetic 6,000-year timeline.)

-You may be thinking, “Ninety to 100 years from now?
-My great-great grandchildren may still be alive but I’ll be long gone, why should I get excited?”
+Still, you may be thinking, “Eighty to 100 years from now?
+My great-great grandchildren may still be alive but I'll be long gone, why should I get excited?”
 Make no mistake, we will be there to witness, experience and participate in all of it.
 Consider: At the last, the seventh trumpet during the Tribulation, we will be resurrected with our new Jesus-type bodies (1 Cor 15:51–52).
-As for the believers who have survived up to that point, those who have carried the baton after we have died, the final Remnant, they will be instantly changed and together we will all be raptured, caught up to meet Jesus in the air.
-“And so we will be with the Lord forever” (1Thes 4:17).
-(All this occurs just before the full measure of God’s judgmental wrath is poured out with the bowls [see Revelation 16]—the Church does not experience God’s wrath, Jesus took that for us.)
+As for the believers who are surviving at that point (the final Remnant who still will be carrying the baton we have passed on to them), they will be instantly changed and together we will all ascend, be raptured, caught up to meet Jesus in the air.
+“And so we will be with the Lord forever.”
+(1Thes 4:17).
+(All this occurs just before the full measure of God's judgmental wrath is poured out with the bowls [see Revelation 16]— God’s full wrath does not smite the true Church, Jesus bore God’s wrath for us.)

 Living in oneness with Jesus (we are His Bride) means that when He returns, we return with Him.
-Then, as the Kingdom is being set up we will be assigned our positions and responsibilities.
-At that point, we will be wanting for those in the final Remnant to have been well trained, enduring victoriously and, under Jesus’ lordship, to have properly completed the Church’s mission, which entails merging into what will be not simply Jesus’ Kingdom, but ours—we will have quickly acquired an ownership mindset regarding that Kingdom.
+But we won’t be just wandering around, enjoying ourselves and watching the action.
+There will be duty assignments.
 Suddenly, it will be our job to build on the results of what we are doing now.
-We have a personal stake in this; it behooves us to be learning how to set up training for those generations ahead so they can finish strong and be ready when Jesus comes for all of us.
-Avoid the attitude of Hezekiah in Isaiah 39:8.
+We have a personal stake in this.
+We need to set up training for those generations ahead so they can finish strong and be ready when Jesus comes for all of us.
+Avoid the Hezekiah attitude (Isaiah 39:8).

 Times Have Changed

-Up until now, if churches were not on board with God in His Kingdom Project, He seems to have viewed it with leniency.
+We are entering an era of transition: It’s essential that we be preparing2 for our involvement in God’s Earthly Kingdom.
+We need to be sensitive and obedient as the Spirit reveals to us how to prepare ourselves, personally—then, corporately, by molding the Church into a cooperative unity, a working, purified Bride.
+This can be accomplished as we work under the leadership and empowering of the Lord of the Church to bring the Church to a victorious finality.
+Until now, if churches were not fully on board with God in His Kingdom Project, He seems to have viewed it with leniency.
 But now His Kingdom plan has visibly advanced far enough that His attitude seems to have changed—God wants His people to join Him and change their attitude.
-He wants us to acknowledge what we are seeing, what He’s doing, to awaken into awareness that the times have indeed changed—we are entering an era of transition: We need to be preparing to be involved in His Earthly Kingdom, to be collaborating with the Lord of the Church to bring the Church to a victorious finality.
+He wants us to acknowledge what we are seeing, to recognize what He is doing, and to awaken into awareness that the times have indeed changed.

 Continuing to do church as we have been is likely to prove disappointing.
-Operational techniques that may have worked for us in the past may be sharply diminishing in their effectiveness.
-Our worldview must be updated, we must recognize where we are on God’s timeline, and that a new element has been added to our mission: We are now called to be partners with Him in the process of merging this current Church Age into His developing Jewish Kingdom Age.
-To a degree it has already begun: Awareness of Israel and its implications for the Church is rising in some quarters.
-Some believers, even churches, are celebrating Jewish feasts and festivals.
-Pray for the Spirit’s leadership in how you should embrace the revised mission for the Church and what operational adjustments might be appropriate for your situation.
+Operational techniques that may have worked in the past may be noticeably diminishing in their effectiveness.
+Our worldview needs updating.
+Ask God for insight about where we are on His timeline and the new element that has been added to our mission: We are called to partner with Him in the process of merging this current Church Age into His developing Jewish Kingdom Age.
+For some believers, even churches, it has already begun.
+There is rising awareness of Israel and its implications for the Church, some even celebrating Jewish feasts and festivals.
+Pray for the Spirit’s leadership in how you should embrace the Church’s revised mission and what operational adjustments might be appropriate for your situation.

-Consider: Jesus will return to rapture out His Bride, a unified, Bride.
-Jesus is Jewish from Israel and His Bride will be Jewish/Spiritual Israel, comprised of believing Israel and the adopted, faithful, grafted-in Gentile Church, naturalized citizens of believing Israel.
+Consider: Jesus will return to claim His Bride, a unified Bride.
+Jesus is Jewish, He is from Israel, and His Bride will be Jewish/Spiritual Israel, comprised of believing Israel and adopted, faithful, grafted-in Gentile believers, naturalized citizens of believing Israel.
 Jesus is not a polygamist.
-He will not be married to two brides, one Jewish and one Gentile—just one unified, purified Bride.
-It is strongly in order that we concern ourselves with seeking and following the Spirit’s directives so as to allow Him to make that happen—becoming the Bride prepared for eternal marriage to Jesus.
+He will not be married to two brides, one Jewish and one Gentile—there will be just one unified, purified Bride.
+Paul wrote a significant section in Ephesians 2:13–22 showing that in Christ, God is bringing both segments of His Church into one beautiful, unified body.
+It is definitely in order that we concern ourselves with seeking and following the Spirit’s directives so as to allow Him to make unity happen, then He can mold us into the Bride prepared for eternal marriage to Jesus.

 The Character of the Remnant Church

-The unified Bride concept does not mean that Gentiles should seek to become Jews or vice-versa.
+The Unified Bride concept does not mean that Gentiles should seek to become Jews or vice-versa.
 For the most part, God made us the way He wants us to be.
-There may be some insignificant differences in the way the Spirit may lead us to live and/or worship, but there should be solid unity in our foundational faith in Messiah Yeshua, in His redeeming blood shed for us, and our loyalty to the truth as revealed in all of His inspired Scriptures.
+There may be some minor differences in how the Spirit leads Jews and Gentiles to live and/or worship, but there should always be an overriding, solid unity in our foundational faith in Messiah Yeshua, in His redeeming blood shed for us, and our loyalty to the truth as revealed in all of His inspired Scriptures.
 Study the early mixed Jewish/Gentile churches that Paul established; study how he, the quintessential Jew, lived among them and led them.
-That pattern needs to be reestablished and reentered into practice where appropriate.
+That pattern needs to be recovered and reentered into practice as directed by the Spirit.

 I am not sensing that Gentile churches embracing the Remnant vision should necessarily feel the need to take on the aspect of a Messianic Jewish congregation.
 Some may want to, and that’s fine, it’s their choice.
-Most churches will probably change very little; mainly it will be a matter of church members expanding their worldview to include awareness of how far we’ve progressed on the moving walkway of God’s advancing Kingdom timeline, how near we are to our Kingdom-destination.
-This is about diligently finding and filling our proper place in support of His activity in Israel and with His Jewish people.
-If, in any given church, there are other adjustments needed, the Lord will give direction.
-Our aim is to live prayerfully and submissively under Jesus’ Lordship as the Head of the Church and over each local church.
+I’m thinking that most churches will change very little; mainly it will be a matter of church members expanding their worldview to include awareness of how far we’ve progressed on God’s Kingdom timeline, how near we are to the advent of His glorious Kingdom.
+This is about diligently finding and filling our proper place in support of His activity in Israel and with His Jewish people, and each group learning from and strengthening the other.
+So, in general, each congregation needs to be sensitive to the Lord about whatever adjustments are right for them.
+Our aim is to live prayerfully and submissively under Jesus’ Lordship as the Head of the Church Universal and the Head over each individual church.
 That, of course, is the way it should always be.

 Are We On Board?

-There is evidence that, going forward, God is monitoring whether or not a church is zealously supportive of Him in His Kingdom Project—in the way He’s doing His Kingdom…the Jewish way.
-It has become clear to me that this new issue of our promoting Jesus’ coming Earthly Kingdom has become a major deciding factor in God’s thinking as to whether or not He will pour out His full blessing on any given local church.
+There is evidence that, going forward, God is monitoring whether or not a church is zealously supporting Him in His Kingdom Project—in the way He’s doing His Kingdom…the Jewish way.
+My observation is that this new issue of our promoting Jesus’ coming Earthly Kingdom has become a deciding factor in God’s thinking as to whether or not He will pour out His full blessing on any given local church.

 Those already on board are testifying to God’s singular blessing on their work.
 Conversely, many who don’t see the importance of this issue, and thus are not involved, find themselves struggling against a gradual downward trajectory in their church as numbers and resources slowly shrink—and they wonder why.
 Think about it: Should God feel obligated to lavish special blessing on those who don’t share His passion for the Kingdom, the concept that has been in His heart since He planned it back in eternity?
 The vision, the dream that He pondered from infinity about that… ”Kingdom”—God’s Kingdom-dream was the point, the motivation for all His Creation.